Yellow Pages Championship Round

 Notes on the cars:

-5. Chevron B17 [B10 F2.2] (Bob Ellice): The second Chevron B10 was completed in July 1968 and raced by Bennett himself at a libre race before being sold to Mike MacDowel and Bob Jennings in August for hilllclimbs.
+8. Chevron B17 [B10 F2.2] (Bob Ellice): The second Chevron B10 was completed in July 1968 and raced by Bennett himself at a libre race before being sold to Mike MacDowel and Bob Jennings in August for hillclimbs.
 They ran it until the end of the season but then bought a new Brabham BT30X and the Chevron was sold to Graham Eden who first used an oversized Ford twin-cam and then returned the car to FVA specification.
 It was upgraded to B17 specification for 1970 and at the end of that season passed to Bill Creasey and then on to Bob Ellice for the 1971 season.
 Ellice ran it in the new Formula Atlantic series with a twin-cam engine, entered by John Deuxberry.
+Then to the US and used in FB by Mike Hickey (Portland, OR) from May 1972.
+To Richard Shepard (San Francisco, CA) January 1974 and converted to FC with an 1100cc Holbay-Cosworth engine.
+Later sold to Monte Shelton (Portland, OR), then from Shelton to Tom Black (Portland, OR) who acquired a new body and other parts from Ed Swart (all this around 1990) and sold it all to Gerry Kingen (Seattle, WA) in 1991.
+Restored for Kingen by Mike Gent for display in one of Kingen's restaurants.
+Sold by him to Ernie Spada Jr (Lake Oswego, OR) some time in the mid to late 1990s and restored again by Gent to running Formula B specification.
+To Jim Catchot (Rancho Murieta, CA) January 2014.

-8. Brabham BT35 [BT28-2] (Mike Stow): Delivered March 1969 to Clarke Mordaunt racing team for Mike Beuttler in UK F3 in 1969.
+12. Brabham BT35 [BT28-2] (Mike Stow): Delivered March 1969 to Clarke Mordaunt racing team for Mike Beuttler in UK F3 in 1969.
 To Jim Edwards for UK F3 in 1970.
 To Mike Stow for Formula Atlantic in 1971 when it was said to have been updated to BT29/35 specification.
-Sold to Dick Barker at the beginning of 1972 when it was said to have been “brought up to FB BT29 specification last year”.
-However, Motoring News identified Barker’s car as chassis number BT28-20 twice early in 1972 instead of BT28-2.
+Sold to Dick Barker at the beginning of 1972 when it was said to have been 'brought up to FB BT29 specification last year'.
+However, Motoring News identified Barker's car as chassis number BT28-20 twice early in 1972 instead of BT28-2.
 BT28-20 was a different ex-Stow car with a clear history up to this point, implying MN's reporter made a mistake.
-Barker’s car was heavily damaged at Crystal Palace at the end of May 1972 and was not seen again.
-Barker advertised a “BT29/35” in Apr 1973 but the identity of that car is unknown.
+Barker's car was heavily damaged at Crystal Palace at the end of May 1972 and was not seen again.
+Barker advertised a 'BT29/35' in April 1973 but the identity of that car is unknown.

-10. Lotus 69 [71/69.1] (Chris Oates): Number given in Lotus build record for the car sold to Chris Oates, for Atlantic races in 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
-The car of Bernard Hunter in libre and occasional Atlantic races in 1972 is described as 'ex Oates'.
-Subsequently used in libre races by John Barr.
+15. Lotus 69 [71/69.1] (Chris Oates): Number given in Lotus build record for the car sold to Chris Oates (Kimberley, Notts) for 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
+Entered by Alida Else Racing Team for Oates in Formula Atlantic and libre racing in 1971.
+To Bernard Hunter (Edinburgh, Scotland) for libre and sprints in Scotland in 1972.
+To John Barr (Edinburgh, Scotland) and used in libre, sprints and hillclimbs in 1973 and 1974.
+To Bob Rollo (Prestonpans, Scotland) for libre racing in 1975 and 1976.

 Sources

-The British race results have been compiled by Chris Townsend based on material in Autosport and Motoring News reports in the UK plus the information supplied by a wide range of contributors on the Atlas F1 and 10 Tenths forums.
+The British race results have been compiled by Chris Townsend based on material in Autosport and Motoring News reports in the UK plus the information supplied by a wide range of contributors.